Google adds ways to keep personal info private in searches

 Google has expanded options for keeping personal information private from online searches.

-The company said Friday it will let people request that more types of content such as personal contact information like phone numbers, email and physical addresses be removed from search results.
+The company said earlier this week that it will let people request that more types of content such as personal contact information like phone numbers, email and physical addresses be removed from search results.

 The new policy also allows the removal of other information that may pose a risk for identity theft, such as confidential log-in credentials.

-Note: This article has been updated to correct the timing of Google's announcement.
-It came earlier this week, not Friday.